Visa Consumer Authentication Service (VCAS)

 - Improve the user's authentication experience

-PIsmo supports Real Time Data Exchange (RDX) APIs to integrate into VCAS and provides a 3DS authentication service to clients based on a referral model.
-This solution includes EMV 3DS and Visa network transactions initially with plans to add other networks in the near future.
+Pismo supports Real Time Data Exchange (RDX) APIs to integrate into VCAS to help with transaction authentication decisions and provides a 3DS authentication service to clients based on a referral model.
+RDX allows the issuer to decide how much they would like to be involved in the transaction process by sharing data between VCAS and the issuer or issuer’s processor.
+This solution initially includes EMV 3DS and Visa network transactions.

 Frictionless transactions require no user verification while friction transactions do require this.
 In this solution, PISMO in VCAS will provide three specific working flows with StepUp OTP for friction transactions and out-of-band (OOB) authentication, enabling VCAS configuration to support two use cases for the OTP challenge flow (e-mail and SMS), and additionally, having an in-app authentication (OOB) for Pismo’s customer banks.